 ARTICLE 12 – TERMS OF OFFICE

 Each Director shall normally be elected for a one-year term.
-At each Annual General Meeting all Directors on the incumbent board shall retire, but, if qualified, shall be eligible for re-election except for the Football Convenor as outlined in the by-laws in Article 5.5.
+At each Annual General Meeting, all Directors on the incumbent board shall retire, but, if qualified, shall be eligible for re-election except for the Football Convenor as outlined in the by-laws in Article 5.5.

 ARTICLE 13 – MEETINGS

-13.1 The Board of Directors including the Executive Committee will meet at least once a month except during the months of July and August.
-July and August meetings will be held at the discretion of the Executive Committee.
-Notice of the meeting including minutes of the previous meeting and a preliminary agenda shall be mailed/emailed to each Board member at least seven days prior to the meeting.
+13.1 The Board of Directors will meet once a per month.
+Notice of the meeting, including minutes of the previous meeting and a preliminary agenda, shall be emailed to each Board member at least seven days prior to the meeting.

-13.3 Special General Meetings may be convened by the President, or by a minimum of one-third of the Board of Directors or by twenty members in good standing of the Centre.
+13.3 Special General Meetings may be convened by the President, or by a minimum of one-third of the Board of Directors or by fifteen members in good standing of the Centre.
 Written requests must be acted upon within thirty days of receipt of the request.
-Such request shall state clearly the nature of the business proposed to be transacted.
+Such requests shall clearly state the nature of the business proposed to be transacted.
 A Special Meeting shall consider only those matters, which are identified in the notice of the meeting.
-Notice of the meeting including the agenda shall be given by a way of advertisement in the community newspaper or a community centre newsletter, the Centre’s website, or social media platforms and shall be prominently displayed on the Centre’s bulletin board and by any other means available.
+Notice of the meeting, including the agenda, shall be given by a way of advertisement in the community newspaper, a community centre newsletter, the Centre’s website, or social media platforms and shall be prominently displayed on the Centre’s bulletin board and by any other means available.

-13.4 An Annual General Meeting will be held during the month of April in each year subject to when yearly finances are audited and returned from the accountant.
+13.4 An Annual General Meeting will be held during the month of April or May in each year subject to when yearly finances are audited and returned from the accountant.
 The Annual General Meeting shall be convened for the purpose of reporting the year’s activities and the election of officers.
-Notice of meeting by way of classified advertisement in the local newspapers and/or the community centre newsletters/posters and/or the Centre’s website and social media platforms shall be given to the membership at least ten (10) days prior to the meeting.
+Notice of meeting by way of classified advertisement in the local newspapers and/or the community centre newsletters/posters and/or the Centre’s website and social media platforms shall be given to the membership at least ten days prior to the meeting.

 13.6 Committee Meetings will be held as required and will be held at the discretion of the Committee Chair.
 The Chair shall provide a report to the Board of Directors at the next regularly scheduled meeting.

 13.7 All regular meetings of the Board shall be open to the public.
-Any member wishing to appear on the agenda must give notice to the President at least seven (7) day prior to the meeting.
+Any member wishing to appear on the agenda must give notice to the President at least fourteen days prior to the meeting.
 The Executive Committee will have the right to deny any such request with written notification stating the reasons for the denial.

-14.1 The quorum for transaction of at a regular or special meeting of the board shall consist of not less than a simple majority of the directors in office at the time.
+14.1 The quorum for transaction of business at a regular or special meeting of the Board shall consist of not less than a simple majority of the directors in office at the time.

-14.2 The quorum for the transaction of business at a Special General Meeting shall be not less than twenty members of the Centre including five members of the board.
+14.2 The quorum for the transaction of business at a Special General Meeting shall be not less than fifteen members of the Centre including five members of the Board.

-14.3 The Quorum for the transaction of business at an Annual General Meeting shall be not less than twenty voting members.
+14.3 The quorum for the transaction of business at an Annual General Meeting shall be not less than fifteen voting members.

 14.4 Meetings shall be adjourned and no business conducted if there is no quorum within thirty minutes after the scheduled time of the meeting.

-15.1 At any regular or special meetings of the Board of Directors, each Board member in attendance with the exception of the President shall have one vote.
+15.1 At any regular or special meetings of the Board of Directors, each Board member in attendance except for the President and the Manager shall have one vote.
 The President may only vote in the event of a tie.

 15.2 At the Annual General Meeting or any Special General Meeting of the Centre, each member of the age of majority in attendance and a resident within our boundaries shall be entitled to vote.

-15.3 All motions with the exception of amendments to the Constitution and By-Laws shall be approved by a simple majority of the ballots cast.
+15.3 All motions except for amendments to the Constitution and By-Laws shall be approved by a simple majority of the ballots cast.

 15.4 All amendments to the Constitution and By-Laws shall require a minimum of two-thirds majority of the ballots cast.

 15.5 The business of the Centre shall be transacted by a viva voce vote.
-However, the Chair at such a meeting may at his/her discretion require any contentious to be voted on by ballot.
+However, the Chair at such a meeting may at their discretion requires any contentious vote to be voted on by ballot.